bijoyamukherjee/sql-data-warehouse-project-011/README.md

 * **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
 * **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
 * **Scope**: Focus on the latest dataset only; historization of data is not required.
-* **Documentation**: Provide clear documentation of the data modol to support both business stakeholders and analytics teams.
+* **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.